-The U.S. Army Corps of Engineers announces a proposal by the New York District Corps of Engineers to re-issue a Regional General Permit pursuant to Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
-403) and Section 404 of the Clean Water Act (33 U.S.C.
-1344).
-This general permit currently authorizes the installation of structures and dredging in navigable waters and the discharge of dredged or fill material, including discharges associated with excavation activities, into waters of the United States to facilitate the remediation of sites that are damaged from major storms that result in a Federal and/or State disaster declaration.
-It only applies to those areas that lie within the jurisdiction of the New York District (see attached map) in the specific towns or counties in New York State that are identified in the disaster declaration.
+The U.S. Army Corps of Engineers announces the re-issuance of a regional general permit authorizing activities in waters of the United States to facilitate the remediation of sites that are damaged from major storms that result in a Federal and/or State disaster declaration.
+It applies to waters of the United States that lie within the jurisdiction of the New York District in the specific towns or counties in New York State that are identified in the disaster declaration.
+The re-issued regional general permit, NYDGP-15, is attached to this public notice (Enclosure 1) and contains two maps that outline the New York District's regulatory areas of responsibility.